merkle-team/stack/README.md

-# ship
+# `stack`

-Tool for deploying services on EC2 instances.
+Tool for deploying services on EC2 instances in our infrastructure.

 ## Configuration